|

 CFI teaches an average of 5000 participant days per year in program services.
 The annual operating budget of the Institute is approximately $300,000; 80% in tuition and 20% through public support.
 CFI employs approximately 3 year round staff and 6-10 seasonal staff including interns and apprentices.

-We offer a broad range of program experiences in a variety of locations.
+We do offer a broad range of program experiences in a variety of locations.
 Our instructor-guides are never "bored" with routines; you will find your work with CFI stimulating in terms of co-worker, guest faculty, training and varied geographical and teaching settings.
 We seek people with positive, mature attitudes, willing to do what it takes to make the business hum.

 You will become familiar with many aspects of running a small business that specializes in nature tourism and youth education in back country settings.
 Once you work a full season, you are well-positioned for future "best" teaching/guiding opportunities and leadership positions with us.